 Night means the period between 10 pm and 6 am.

 Night work means work performed at least 3 hours during the night hours given above or where the employee is likely to fulfill at least a third of their annual working time during the night.
 Working hours for night work during each period of 24 hours may not exceed an average of 8 hours during a calculation period of no more than 4 months.

-In case of work that involves special risks or great physical or mental effort, the duration may not exceed more than 8 hours during each 24 hour period of work during the night.
+However, night employees whose work involves special risks or great physical or mental effort may not work more than 8 hours in any 24-hour period in which they perform work during the night.

 During the break, the employees are not obliged to stay at the workplace.
 The employer must specify in advance the length and layout of the breaks as the circumstances permit.

 Breaks may be exchanged for meal breaks at the workplace if this is necessary for a view of the working conditions or in view of illness or other events that could not have been foreseen by the employer.
 Such meal breaks are included in working time.

 The employer shall organize work in a manner that employees are able to take small breaks during their working hours in addition to breaks.
 If the working conditions require a special work break shall be scheduled.